abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Divides poset](../04_order/divides_poset_isomorphism.svg)

 When we talk about sets, an isomorphism means just a reversible function.
 But as orders, besides having their underlying sets, have the arrows that connect them, there is an additional requirement for a pair of functions to form an isomorphism --- to be an isomorphism, a function has to *respect those arrows*, in other words it should be *order preserving*.
-More specifically, applying the function (let's call it F) to any two elements in one set ($a$ and $b$) should result in two elements that have the same corresponding order in the other set (so $a ≤ b$ if $F(a) ≤ F(b)$.
+More specifically, applying the function (let's call it F) to any two elements in one set ($a$ and $b$) should result in two elements that have the same corresponding order in the other set (so $a ≤ b$ only if $F(a) ≤ F(b)$).

 Birkhoff's representation theorem
 ---